Basic concepts

 There are two major types of respiration

-It is the movement of gases between atmospheric air in the lungs and the blood.
+It is the exchange of gases between the atmospheric air in the lungs and the blood.

-It is the movement of gases between the blood and the body’s cells.
+It is the exchange of gases between the blood and the body’s cells.

 The respiratory system